dimashidayat99/Dry_Bean_Classification/README.md

 1. What is the impact of feature importance analysis and hyperparameter tuning on the classification accuracy of dry bean varieties based on parameters extracted from image processing techniques?

-2. How does a mobile app for dry bean classification based on image processing techniques enhance accessibility and usability for farmers and agricultural practitioners?
+2. How does a web app for dry bean classification based on image processing techniques enhance accessibility and usability for farmers and agricultural practitioners?

 # Research Objectives

 1. To improve classification accuracy, this research aims to identify key features extracted from dry bean images and evaluate the impact of hyperparameter tuning on classification model performance.

-2. To develop a user-friendly and accessible mobile app for accurately classifying dry bean varieties using image processing techniques, providing a practical tool to optimize cultivation practices for farmers and agricultural practitioners.
+2. To develop a user-friendly and accessible web app for accurately classifying dry bean varieties using image processing techniques, providing a practical tool to optimize cultivation practices for farmers and agricultural practitioners.

 # Dataset